JustFast/EasyTwitch/README.md

 conn.sendMSG("My message") #Send a message in the chat

 conn.log() #Continuiously print out the twitch chat NOTE: This is a stopping function so BEWARE```

+HOW TO INSTALL:

+Go to your prefered place where you would like to use this package and clone the master directory into it.
+After doing that you should have a file that is your prefered program directory and inside the file there will be a file called EasyTwitch.
+Now all you need to do is follow the example!!